-Prue Jeffries, Media
+Prue Jeffries, Creative Director

 Prue spent 20 years as a professional surfer on the Association of Surfing Professionals World Tour.
 She was a pioneer and visionary of her sport, an internationally published writer, editorial consultant, brand ambassador and filmmaker.
 Water, nature and traveling the planet meeting many people, places and cultures, the experiential has been her primary teacher and life.
 This has been further enhanced by study with Emilie Conrad, Cynthia Lane and Biodynamic Craniosacral with Lifeshapes.
 Prue weaves her love affair with nature and kinesthetic talent together with time in contemplation for Surfing The Flow photos, art and musings.
 She also has an active private practice guiding and facilitating people with personal sessions, workshops and retreats in the healing arts known as Body of Wonder.

 Sandra Capellaro performed in several of Elaine Colandrea’s Continuum-inspired productions and has been enriched by her classes for a decade.
 She is a mother, writer, administrator, translator and dancer based in the Hudson Valley, where she is most brought alive by immersing herself in nature.

 Beth Pettengill Riley is a seasoned somatic movement activist with over 40 years of experience facilitating workshops in Continuum, Ashtanga Yoga, and mindfulness meditation around the globe.
 A founding member of Mount Madonna Center, she has been an invited presenter at Esalen Institute, Omega Institute, Mount Madonna Center, Open Center, and the Skyros Institute in Greece.
 She holds a master’s degree in dance education from Stanford University.